JoshiAbhishek/uw-room-hours/README.md

 The following are the instructions for how to retrieve and add the properly formatted UW Seattle Time Schedule data needed for this tool:

-1) Install the [**uw-scrapers**](https://github.com/JoshiAbhishek/uw-scrapers) repository code, following its installation steps
+1) Download and install the [**uw-scrapers**](https://github.com/JoshiAbhishek/uw-scrapers) repository code, following its installation steps

-2) Run the following functions to scrape the UW Time Schedule for the given quarter, export the data, parse the exported files, and create a JSON file mapping buildings to rooms to days of the week to courses
+2) Run the following functions in the *uw-scrapers index.js* file to scrape the UW Time Schedule for the given quarter, export the data, parse the exported files, and create a JSON file mapping buildings to rooms to days of the week to courses

 ```javascript
 // Expose the extractCourseInfo function for use in the Puppeteer page instance